 The aim is to navigate in sequence between a set of control points and decide the best route to complete the course in the quickest time.
 It does not matter how young, old or fit you are, as you can run, walk or jog the course and progress at your own pace.

-There was a good CLYDE turnout at Pollok parkrun on Saturday 6th April.
+There was a small but perfectly formed CLYDE turnout at Elder parkrun on 1st June.